 After Forgent terminated Jenkens, the Company entered into a Resolution Agreement with Jenkens in December 2004.
-Under the Resolution Agreement, the Company believes Jenkens is entitled to \$1.4 million for contingency fees and expenses related to the settlements from the litigation regarding the Company's DVR patents.
-Jenkens interprets the Resolution Agreement on broader terms and believes it is entitled to \$3.4 million, including attorneys' fees and interest.
+Under the Resolution Agreement, the Company believes Jenkens is entitled to \$1,400 for contingency fees and expenses related to the settlements from the litigation regarding the Company's DVR patents.
+Jenkens interprets the Resolution Agreement on broader terms and believes it is entitled to \$3,400, including attorneys' fees and interest.

 On March 3, 2008, Forgent and Jenkens appeared before the Court regarding a hearing on the motion for summary judgment filed by Jenkens.
-If the Court grants the motion, the Company may lose its case.
-The parties are currently awaiting the results of this hearing and the results are not yet known.
+On May 20, 2008, the Court granted Jenkens' motion and ordered Forgent to pay Jenkens \$2,800 for recoveries related to the '746 patent and other amounts including attorney's fees and interest.
+Forgent disagrees with the Court's ruling and is currently pursuing efforts to appeal this Court order.

 The trial date for this litigation is currently scheduled for October 6, 2008.
 However, management currently cannot predict how long it ultimately will take to resolve the Jenkens lawsuit.
 Until the Jenkens litigation is finalized, the related contingency fees and expenses may be adjusted in a future period and could have a material impact to the Company's consolidated financial statements.